Explore FREE downloadable educational materials.

 Haemophilus influenzae was first identified by Robert Pfeiffer in 1892 during an epidemic of influenza.
 At this time, it was believed that this bacteria was responsible for influenza.
 However, in 1933, influenza was determined to be caused by a virus, and H. influenzae found to be a secondary infection.

-Between 1998 and 2000, there were 3,901 reported cases of H. influenzae, with 824 cases reported in children under the age of 5.
+Between 1998 and 2000, there were 3,901 reported cases of H. influenzae, with 824 cases reported in children under the age of five.
 Of the 824 cases affecting children under the age of five, only 197 (24 percent) were confirmed to be the result of H. influenzae type b.
-111 of the 197 H. influenzae type b cases affected children over the age of 6 months of age and eligible to have completed the primary three doses of Hib vaccine.
+One hundred and eleven of the 197 H. influenzae type b cases affected children over the age of 6 months of age and eligible to have completed the primary three doses of Hib vaccine.
 Of the 111 children, 35 percent had completed the primary Hib vaccine series, and over half of these children had also received a booster dose.

 The burden of invasive H. influenzae disease has shifted from children to adults, and most notably to seniors 65 years of age and older.
 In 2011, two published studies reported on the change in the demographics of H. influenzae, with one study in particular noting that 51 percent of H. influenzae infections and 67 percent of H. influenzae related deaths occurred in adults over the age of 65.
 H. influenzae type b (Hib) was found to be responsible for only 9 percent of the serotyped cases, while 43 percent of cases were attributed to nontypeable H. influenzae strains.
 Non-b type H. influenzae, particularly types a and f, were found to be responsible for 49 percent of cases.